Greece: Here are the 20 best Greek holiday islands is written by The editorial staff, RejsRejsRejs.

 Readers' island favorites in Greece

 Greece is one of the most popular travel destinations in the world.
-The country offers much more than the Acropolis and Athens.
+The country offers a lot more than that Acropolis og Athens.
 There is something for everyone; everything from sunny beaches in Corfu to wild taste experiences in Crete, and a lot of cultural-historical experiences on both islands and the mainland.

 If you travel to Greece by scheduled flight, you can easily get from Denmark to the capital Athens, Kalamata on the peninsula of the Peloponnese and Thessaloniki in the northern part of the country.
 In addition, there are countless charter routes to the popular islands.